 During your session, you will lie on a padded table.
 Your practitioner will insert very thin needles into specific points on your body.
 All acupuncture needles are sterile.
 The needles may cause pressure or a mild tingling sensation, but they usually don't hurt.
 Sometimes you won't feel them at all.

 Most acupuncture sessions will last for half an hour, but your first session will be an hour long so you can talk to your acupuncture provider about your health history and lifestyle.
 Your acupuncture practitioner will design a treatment plan for you.
+See what a treatment looks like.

 How to schedule an appointment